-MU Extension's 4-H youth development program touches the lives of more than 250 young people in Greene County, empowering them to reach their full potential.
+MU Extension's 4-H youth development program touches the lives of almost 10% of the youth population in Greene County, empowering them to reach their full potential.
 To learn how to support 4-H programming in Greene County, visit the Donate page.

 High Mark 4-H Club meets at 7 p.m. on the third Tuesday of each month at Strafford United Methodist Church.